yvesguillo/crawlect/README.md

 ```

 > Crawlect writes your digest, then generates an `<output path>.analysis.md` file packed with insights.
 > And **Yes!** This *README.md* have been generated like that.
 Well… with a bit of editing, yet much faster.
-Spend less time on boilerplate — more on content and *style*.
+Spend less time on boilerplate; more on content and *style*.

 ### Bonus